A look at Globus Medical Inc.’s (GMED) recent performance gives investors their first glimpse of hope. - News Daemon

 Globus Medical Inc. (NYSE: GMED) Trading Performance Indicators

-Here are Globus Medical Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 4.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 5.66.
-Likewise, its price to free cash flow for the trailing twelve months is 49.12.
+Globus Medical Inc. (GMED) is currently performing well based on its current performance indicators.
+A quick ratio of 4.30 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 5.49.
+Likewise, its price to free cash flow for the trailing twelve months is 47.61.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.86, a number that is poised to hit 0.59 in the next quarter and is forecasted to reach 2.59 in one year’s time.